 From hills drenched in sunlight to a lovely model swathed in cascading folds of material, I find constant inspiration in the dramatic shapes that occur in nature and in the human figure.
 But the subjects I find are really just the starting point, the essential building blocks that I arrange, adjust, and change to suit the feeling I am after.
 Through careful development of design, I take the subject to a higher level and develop the conversion from idea to visual usability.

-Use Line, Point and Shape to Activate the Visual Field
+Use Line, Point and Shape to Activate the Visual Field in a Painting Composition

 Although my paintings feel contemporary, the design principles actually date back to traditional Chinese painting and calligraphy.
 For example, the progress of traditional Chinese calligraphy starts from the point of a Chinese brush, extends to line, and become a stroke of shape.
 The theory of modern design already exists in Chinese calligraphy; every stroke is designing.
 One of the first steps in composing a new painting is to determine what I call the point and the line and the shape.